module Loc:sig..end

 val hash : position -> int

-val pp_position : Stdlib.Format.formatter -> position -> unit
+val pp_position : Stdlib.Format.formatter -> position -> unitpp_position fmt loc formats the position loc in the given

 formatter, in a human readable way, that is: